AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/creating-custom-status-and-priority-labels/reorder-system-statuses.md

 # Reorder system-level and group statuses

-As a Workfront administrator, you can change the order of project, task, and issue statuses for ```<MadCap:conditionalText data-mc-conditions="SnippetConditions-wf-groups.system-level"> everyone in the system or for a single group</MadCap:conditionalText>```.
+As a Workfront administrator, you can change the order of project, task, and issue statuses for everyone in the system or for a single group.

 <!--
 <p style="color: #ff1493;" data-mc-conditions="QuicksilverOrClassic.Draft mode">The system version of this snippet mentions a single group because a sysadmin call also reorder statuses there.
 Group admin version of this article is still needed.</p>